 APIOps encompasses the API developer experience which is a subset of DevOps.
 Just as GitLab is an enterprise tool to manage the Git-repository, wiki, issue tracking, and CI/CD pipeline features adopted by many development organizations, so now practitioners and researchers are applying these value stream management capabilities for the entire API development life cycle.

 As we watch these 8 API trends together across industries and verticals, be sure to interact with us to let us know your thoughts and observations.

 API Strategy — Speed of Value to Market

-Though trends are gathered annually, what’s timeless is following a clearly articulated plan to guarantee time to market using technology to reuse, transform and properly expose assets as APIs both inside and outside of your company contributing to a rich API economy.
+Though trends are gathered annually, what’s timeless is following an articulated plan to guarantee a time to market using technology to reuse, transform and properly expose assets as APIs both inside and outside of your company contributing to a rich API economy.

-The local and global ecosystems that support healthy API programs accelerate what businesses want to achieve.
+The local and global ecosystems that support healthy API programs speed up what businesses want to achieve.

 Check out the APIs and microservices White Paper to learn more about your API Journey.

 “If you want to go fast, go alone.
 If you want to go far, go together.” — African Proverb.